AviatrixSystems/Docs/HowTos/connect_overlap_cidrs.rst

 The Solution
 ------------------

 The solution is to build a site2cloud IPSEC tunnel between VPC-1 and VPC-2 and apply both source NAT (SNAT) and destination NAT (DNAT) on VPC-1 gateway.
-The packet is demonstrated as below:
+The packet flow is demonstrated as below:

  1. instance-1 sends a packet to instance-2 with virtual destination IP address, say it is 172.16.0.43.
 From instance-1's point of view, the destination instance is 172.16.0.43.
  #.
 When the packet arrives at the VPC-1 gateway, the gateway does DNAT on the packet to translate the virtual destination IP address to 10.17.7.81 which is the instance-2 IP address.